 Steppenwolf looks and sounds old-fashioned.
 He’s yet another fiery demon, and demonic fashion doesn’t change much across the universe, filmic or otherwise.
 No more horns, guys!
 He’s played through motion capture by Ciarán Hinds, but he looks so much like a 100-year-old Rupert Everett on his way to a Krampus Christmas party, that I kept expecting him to drop some witty bon mots about British luvvies.

 And Steppenwolf likes to chat.
 Although he’s trying to be less talk, more action this time, having been here millennia before, when he was fought off by an extraordinary alliance of heroes.

 There are three Mother Boxes.
-Used together they form the Unity, which sounds like that nice lady with the tea urn at church.
-With this Unity, Steppenwolf can create a world on Earth like his, an overheated, fiery planet of death, though to be fair we are busy doing that ourselves (and with tea!) so if he’d waited he could have avoided all the drama.
+Used together they form the Unity.
+With this Unity, Steppenwolf can create a world on Earth like his, an overheated, fiery planet of death, though to be fair we are busy doing that ourselves so if he’d waited he could have avoided all the drama.